-I've played bass or guitar on over 150 independent recordings and can be seeing playing bass with Don Cheadle in the movie Miles Ahead.
+I've played bass or guitar on nearly 300 independent recordings and can be seeing playing bass with Don Cheadle in the movie Miles Ahead.

 I am expert in jazz, hip hop and soul music.
 If you need someone who can record bass or guitar in these genres I'm ready to work with you.
 I have been playing bass and guitar professionally for over 15 years and will do justice to your music.
 Some of my influences and inspiration include great bass players such as James Jamerson, Raphael Saadiq, Pino Palladino, Marcus Miller, Derrick Hodge and Thundercat.

-In my time as a session musician I've worked on over 150 songs for various independent artists and producers and gotten overwhelming positive reviews and 5 star ratings.
+In my time as a session musician I've worked on nearly 300 songs for various independent artists and producers and gotten overwhelming positive reviews and 5 star ratings.
 Contact me today.
 I'd love to know about your songs so we can get started.
 Here's how I will help you get your songs done: